 Bucharest itinerary: which one are you going to follow?

 Before my trip to Romania, I didn’t know much about Bucharest and wasn’t sure if it was a good destination for solo travel.
-But after spending a few weeks in Bucharest, I really enjoyed many parts of Bucharest and found the city safe for solo travellers.
+But after spending a few weeks in Bucharest, I enjoyed many parts of Bucharest and found the city safe for solo travellers.

-So I hope you will take a solo journey to Bucharest too.
+So I hope you will take a solo trip to Bucharest too.
 The city has so much to offer, and the food is exceptional.
 You can also venture out and explore other cities like Brasov, Sighisoara and Sibiu (some of my favourite small towns in Transylvania).

 And if you have any other questions, leave a comment below.

-Thank you for reading my Bucharest itinerary
+Thank you for reading my solo Bucharest itinerary

-Romania travel posts:
+Romania posts:

 - Romania 10-day itinerary for first-time travellers